Before running Directory Services software in production, review the Requirements section of the Release Notes, and the following information.

 By default, database files are stored under the

 By default, DS directory servers cache database internal nodes in the JVM heap.
 The file system cache holds the database leaf nodes.
-For details, see Cache Internal Nodes.
+For details, refer to Cache internal nodes.

 DS servers also use memory to maintain active connections and processes.
 As indicated in Memory, provision an additional minimum of 2 GB RAM or more depending on the volume of traffic to your service.

 When sizing network connections, account for all requests and responses, including replication traffic.
 When calculating request and response traffic, base your estimates on your key client applications.
 When calculating replication traffic, be aware that all write operations must be communicated over the network, and replayed on each directory server.
 Each write operation results in at least N-1 replication messages, where N is the total number of servers.
-Be aware that all DS servers running a replication service are fully connected, including those servers that are separated by WAN links.
+Be aware that all DS servers running a replication service are fully connected.

 Make sure to size enough bandwidth for peak throughput, and do not forget redundancy for availability.